- Office: Blodgett Hall

 - Phone: (845) 437-5504

 - Website: http://faculty.vassar.edu/makaplan/

 Martha Kaplan joined the Vassar faculty in 1990.
 She graduated from Bryn Mawr College in 1979 and received her PhD in Anthropology in 1988 from the University of Chicago.
-A cultural and political anthropologist of colonial and postcolonial societies, she has pursued research in Fiji, India, the United States and Singapore.
+A cultural and political anthropologist of colonial and postcolonial societies, her recent work focused on the anthropology of water, nation and environmental imagination.
+She has pursued research in Fiji, India, the United States and Singapore.
 Selected publications include Neither Cargo Nor Cult: Ritual Politics and the Colonial Imagination in Fiji (Duke University Press 1995) a study of an innovative anti-colonial movement in Fiji; "Panopticon in Poona: an essay on Foucault and Colonialism" Cultural Anthropology 1995 10 (1) 85-98; Represented Communities: Fiji and World Decolonization (co-author John D. Kelly, University of Chicago Press 2001) which re-frames the origins and consequences of the nation-state in the post WWII decolonization era; Outside Gods and Foreign Powers: Making Local History with Global Means in the Pacific (an edited issue of Ethnohistory 2005) which considers uses of the global in crafting local systems of meaning and power and includes her first study of the local consequences of the production of “Fiji Water.”
 Her research has been supported by Fulbright, National Science Foundation, Charlotte Newcombe Foundation, American Institute of Indian Studies and the Wenner Gren Foundation for Anthropological Research.